 Best suited for

-iSpring Learn LMS works well for small to medium-sized businesses that need to both quickly create and deliver eLearning courses and conduct blended training using a single platform.
+iSpring Learn LMS works well for small to medium-sized businesses that need to both quickly create and deliver eLearning courses and implement the blended learning model on a single platform.

 TalentLMS is an intuitive cost-effective LMS that has all the basic options expected from an LMS and also features e-commerce and Zapier integration.

-It has basic content authoring options – allows you to create plain courses from various content types, including PPT presentations, videos, and SCORM packages.
+It has basic content authoring options – for example, it lets you create plain courses from various content types, including PPT presentations, videos, and SCORM packages.
 You can also build quizzes and surveys and make them a part of your course.
-Since the system has robust e-commerce capabilities, you can not only assign your courses to employees but also sell them right from the platform.
+Since the system has robust e-commerce capabilities and the built-in store, you can not only assign your courses to employees but also sell them right from the platform.

 TalentLMS is also good for social learning – there are discussion boards that can help your learners and trainers stay in touch.
 It also provides great integration capabilities – the platform can connect up to 2,000 different web services and apps via Zapier, Zoom, Bamboo HR, and LinkedIn Certifications.